WSU-kduncan/cs3900-f24-cs3900-CS3900-GP-Starter/Agile-MVP-CoreFeatures.md

 # MVP \- Define Core Features

-Team Name:
+Team Name:  AnimalShelter
-Team Members:
+Team Members: Ava McIntosh, Hunter McIntosh, Cara Zozokos, Gani Sagiev
-Project Name:
+Project Name: Animal Shelter Pro

 ## Key Features

 > List the essential features that will be included in MVP.

-Your text starts here
+- Log in page for staff (staff ID, and password)
+- website with description, pictures, names, and breed of pet.
+- search bar
+- Visual representation of databases (example: inventory, pets)
+- large simple buttons
+-

 ***

 ## User Flow

 > Create a simple user flow diagram to illustrate how users will navigate through MVP.

  ***